Dedicated team to build a

 - Take a look at solutions proposed by your direct and indirect competitors.

-- Refer to Michael Porter’s five forces analysis model to gain better understanding of competitive analysis.
+- Refer to Michael Porter’s five forces analysis model to gain a better understanding of competitive analysis.

-Give brief answer to key questions about your business model:
+Give a brief answer to critical questions about your business model:

 - How do you plan to attract clients?